Galactic Empire (Star Wars): The Two Death Stars

+State Collapse

 The dual loss of the Emperor and his right-hand, the Commander-in-Chief, creates a power vacuum of chaos and instability.
-By design, the Empire had no clear line of succession; and there was no next-in-line after Palpatine and Vader.
+Most of the intelligent, competent, and experienced officers who might have succeeded them were killed at the Battle of Endor.
+By design, Palpatine desired the Empire had no clear line of succession, for he had intended to rule ad infinitum; and there was no next-in-line after Palpatine and Vader.
 Revolts, infighting, fiefdoms and warlordism gradually fracture the Empire apart more effectively than any damage capable of being inflicted by the Rebel Alliance, as the Moffs and Grand Moffs maneuver to grab power for themselves amidst civil unrest.

 Palpatine left posthumous orders.
 Upon verification of his death, messenger droids are sent to select Imperial officers to relay his last orders: to begin Operation: Cinder, a scorched earth policy tasking hardline Imperials to destroy entire planets so the Rebellion cannot claim them.
 The fallen Emperor does not desire the Empire to continue without his presence; if he cannot live forever as the galaxy's Emperor, he would rather see it destroyed.

 A year after the Battle of Endor, the bolstered Rebellion defeats the weakened Empire during the Battle of Jakku and formally establishes the New Republic.

+Post-conflict collapse

 New Republic Era

 By the time of The Mandalorian, set five years after the Battle of Endor, the Galactic Empire no longer exists as an official government or a major power and is essentially a failed state.
 Its former leaders who are now warlords that represent several different rump states, are competing with each other, as well as the New Republic over the power vacuum left behind.
-One Imperial remnant established a base on the planet Navarro, where Mandalorian bounty hunter Din Djarin was hired to acquire an asset, later revealed to be a Force-sensitive infant named Grogu.
+One Imperial remnant established a base on the planet Nevarro, where Mandalorian bounty hunter Din Djarin was hired to acquire an asset, later revealed to be a Force-sensitive infant named Grogu.
 Djarin abandoned his job and decided to protect the child, making him an enemy of the Imperial warlord Moff Gideon and his army of mercenary stormtroopers.

-Djarin later returned to Navarro, reuniting with his allies Greef Karga and Cara Dune, as well as an unnamed Mythrol, to take down an Imperial facility to eradicate the Empire's presence on the planet.
+Djarin later returned to Nevarro, reuniting with his allies Greef Karga and Cara Dune, as well as an unnamed Mythrol, to take down an Imperial facility to eradicate the Empire's presence on the planet.
 The group soon discovered that it was housing Imperial experiments, using blood rich in midichlorians obtained from Grogu.
 The group succeeded in taking down the base.
 Gideon was informed of the developments while overseeing a unit of enhanced droids known as darktroopers, who would later help him capture Grogu.
 Djarin led a mission to rescue Grogu, assisted by several allies including Dune, Boba Fett, Fennec Shand, and Mandalorian warrior Bo-Katan Kryze.
 The group boarded Gideon's command ship and subdued him.
 Djarin turned Grogu over to Luke Skywalker, who took down the Moff's darktroopers.